Zebreu/SketchingAI/README.md

 Nothing is really optimized (either in speed or "accuracy") and the code is a bit of a mess for now, I just meant to put it out there while I work on other things.

-An album of a few images produced by the AI are here: http://imgur.com/a/0ag4u  You can guess what they are, read on to know the actual categories: brain, butterfly, alarm clock, hourglass, and trousers (the hourglass was a color experiment with real pictures, not the sketch database)
+An album of a few images produced by the AI are here: http://imgur.com/a/0ag4u  You can guess what they are, read on to know the actual categories: brain, butterfly, alarm clock, hourglass, and trousers (the hourglass was a color experiment with real pictures, not the sketch database).
+Here's a video of the process in action, when asked for a snowman: http://gfycat.com/ComplexMelodicLacewing (200 generations)